mvadari/XRPL-Standards/xls-granular-permissions.md

 ## 3. Security

 Giving permissions to other parties requires a high degree of trust, especially when the delegated account can potentially access funds (the `Payment` permission) or charge reserves (any transaction that can create objects).
-In addition, any account that has permissions for the entire `AccountSet` or `SignerListSet` transactions can give themselves any permissions even if this was not originally part of the intention.
+In addition, any account that has permissions for the entire `AccountSet`, `SetRegularKey`, or `SignerListSet` transactions can give themselves any permissions even if this was not originally part of the intention.

 With granular permissions, however, users can give permissions to other accounts for only parts of transactions without giving them full control.
 This is especially helpful for managing complex transaction types like `AccountSet`.